yairEO/tagify/README.md

 tagify.addTags( allowedTags.slice(0,2) )
 ```

-The above will prepend a "<tags>" element before the original input element:
+The above will prepend a "tags" element before the original input element:

 ```html
 <tags class="tagify">